alanrceratti/Website_Luiz/README.md

 # Client Portfolio

-This is a portfolio for a professional Interior Designer.
+This is a portfolio for a professional Designer.

 The site is paused from building due to customer not being able to provide resources to continue at the moment.